Why is CCR&R so important?

 CCR&R services give child care providers the knowledge and skills they need to ensure that children’s early experiences in child care lay the foundation for success in school and life:

 - Positive child outcomes, however, depend on high-quality care.
-In North Carolina, 4 out of every 10 children in child care do not have access to high quality care (4- or 5-star care).
+In North Carolina, 7 out of every 10 children in child care have access to quality care (4- or 5-star care).***

 CCR&R services give child care businesses the tools and strategies they need to survive and thrive:

-- North Carolina has 8,376 regulated child care programs employing over 46,000 individuals.
-These businesses contribute to the state’s economy through purchases of goods and services provided by other businesses in their communities.
+- North Carolina has 5,746 regulated child care programs employing close to 41,000 individuals.*** These businesses contribute to the state’s economy through purchases of goods and services provided by other businesses in their communities.